Slowly wandering my way everywhere

 *This post may contain affiliate links, meaning if you make a purchase through these links (at no additional cost to you) I will earn a small commission.
 Click here for the full disclosure*

 One day in the office kitchen I overheard a conversation between two women who were debating whether or not you can pack for a four day trip using only carry on luggage.
 In my rush to see who was talking I almost spilled the coffee I had just poured.
 I wanted to immediately tell them: Yes!
 You most certainly can pack for four days in just carry on bags!
-After all, my husband and I had travelled all over Ecuador for ten days with just our backpacks as carry ons.
+After all, my partner and I had travelled all over Ecuador for ten days with just our backpacks as carry ons.
 I resisted the urge to interrupt their conversation to give them all the packing tips I could think of, but now I’ll share them with you!

 Hubby wearing travel backpack following Poky Little Wanderer's packing tips.